R-Poulard/modified_nucleotide/Machine_learning/First_try/README.txt

 -KNearestClassification
 -RandomTreeForst

-We use a SearchGridCV each time to find the best parameters (base on f1 criterion) then score using -f1_score
+We use a SearchGridCV each time to find the best parameters (base on f1 criterion) then score on the test dataset using :
+-f1_score
 -balanced accuracy score
 -average precision score
 -averege recall score

+The train_test splitting is (0,6,0,4).

 We tried 3 different optimizaiton:
 [1] sub-sampling